Easy Tyre-Buying Tips

 Look At Your Spare

 When you’re replacing your tyres, it’s a good time to have your spare inspected and replaced if needed.
-If your vehicle uses a full-size spare tyre and you’re purchasing a direct replacement, ask the installer to save a good used tyre to be used as a spare.
+If your vehicle uses a full-size spare tyre and you’re purchasing a direct replacement, ask the installer to get you the best price on michelin tyres.

 Consider Purchasing Online